Joecontrair/Joecontrair.github.io/Personal/BlogPage.md

 ---

 # Welcome to the Daly
 Welcome to the Blog Page.
 Here I will hopefully have an index of Blogs or something?
-Definitely going to upload things I've been learning in FOM such as proofs and other interesting puzzles we've been working on.
+Definitely going to upload things I've been learning and working on in my Math courses, maybe some normal blog stuff too!

 <!-- Comment -->
 # Posts